alexandera9780/sep10-freedom-project/prep/presentation.md

 * I will show off my presentation through pictures, I will take pictures of certain parts of the code, as well as designs for the product

 ## Process
-* I will talk about my process by talking about my biggest challenges
+* I will talk about my process by talking about my biggest challenges, which was

 ## Conclusion
 *